ArthurClemens/dialogic/packages/dialogic-svelte/README.md

 It is often desired to automatically show a dialog at a given route, so that it can be accessed by URL, and the browser back button will hide the dialog.

-The component `UseDialog` allows for a declarative way of controlling dialogs.
+The `UseDialog` component allows for a declarative way of controlling dialogs.
 It will be shown when a condition is met (such as the current route), and automatically hidden as soon as the condition is no longer met.

-This component is functionally equal to React's `UseDialog`.
+This component is functionally equal to React's `UseDialog` component.
 It accepts the same props as [useDialog](https://github.com/ArthurClemens/dialogic/blob/development/README.md#usedialog).

 Example: